absmach/magistrala-docs/docs/kubernetes.md

 helm install mainflux . -n mf
 ```

-Mainflux is now deployed on your Kubernetes.
+Magistrala is now deployed on your Kubernetes.

 ### Customizing Installation